 If you do go for it, make sure there are no hazards.
 For example, a scarf could get wrapped too tightly, and accessories can cause choking if swallowed.
 The first thing to keep in mind, always, is the comfort and well-being of your dog.
 Use your best judgment here.

 Is there ever a legit reason to dress up your pet?
 Yes!
 Cold weather is an obvious one.
-According to petMD, “some dogs have lighter layers of fur than others, and some are not genetically suited to the environments in which they find themselves transplanted.”
-In other words, certain dogs might be uncomfortable in the cold.
+For dogs with thin or light coats of fur, the harsh cold of certain climates just aren’t manageable without a good coat or sweater.
 Exactly how cold your dog gets depends on the breed, size and age.
-There’s a reason you see a Chihuahua bundled up in a vest and not, say, a Newfoundland.
+There’s a reason you see Chihuahuas bundled up for the cold more than, say, Newfoundlands.

 Smaller, lighter, and less furry breeds are more comfortable in a sweater or a coat.
 The same goes for dogs with fresh haircuts, or dogs who are aging or sick.
-Be careful, though—some dogs are made for the cold, and have an extra layer of insulation built in.
-Too many layers could mean overheating, which is just as bad as getting a chill.
+Dogs that are made for the cold have an extra layer of insulating fur built in.
+For them, too many layers could mean overheating, which is just as bad as getting a chill.

 Anxiety Vests for Dogs